Author Photos (Photo credit for all: JES)

 Long bio:

 JES’s work varies widely in both subject and form, and has received support from the Canada Council for the Arts, The Watermill Center in Water Mill, NY, the Charlotte Street Foundation in Kansas City, and Queens University in Kingston.
-Their work has been featured at festivals like Mission Creek Festival (Iowa), the Vancouver Writers Festival, Kingston Writers Fest, Thin Air Writers Festival (Winnipeg), Toronto International Festival of Authors, and others.
-A selection of their work has appeared in venues such as Ploughshares, Kenyon Review, Fiddlehead, Arc Poetry Magazine, The Malahat Review, and Black Warrior Review.
+Her work has been featured at festivals like Mission Creek Festival (Iowa), the Vancouver Writers Festival, Kingston Writers Fest, Thin Air Writers Festival (Winnipeg), Toronto International Festival of Authors, and others.
+A selection of her work has appeared in venues such as Ploughshares, Kenyon Review, Fiddlehead, Arc Poetry Magazine, The Malahat Review, and Black Warrior Review.